 The Company and its subsidiaries are required to establish and maintain two different types of trust funds.
-First, cemeteries are required to have "care and maintenance" trust funds (or their equivalent) (see "Description of the Business - General - Care and Maintenance Funds"), and cemetery operations are dependent on income generated from such trust funds to offset cemetery maintenance expenses.
-Second, both cemetery and funeral operations are required to have "pre-need" trust funds (or their equivalent) (see "Description of the Business - General - Interest and Other Income") for merchandise and services that are purchased "pre-need", and such operations are dependent on income earned from those trust funds to provide the merchandise or services at need.
+First, cemeteries are required to have "care and maintenance" trust funds (or their equivalent) (see "Description of the Business - General - Cemetery and Funeral Operations"), and cemetery operations are dependent on income generated from such trust funds to offset cemetery maintenance expenses.
+Second, both cemetery and funeral operations are required to have "pre-need" trust funds (or their equivalent) (see "Description of the Business - General - Cemetery and Funeral Operations") for merchandise and services that are purchased "pre-need", and such operations are dependent on income earned from those trust funds to provide the merchandise or services at need.
 Most of these trust funds own investments in equity securities, fixed income securities, commingled funds, money market funds and mutual funds.
-The fair value of these investments, and our earnings and investment gains and losses on these securities and funds, are affected by financial market conditions that are beyond our control, including inflation.
-Additionally, we may not choose the optimal mix of securities for any particular market condition.
+The fair value of these investments, and any earnings and investment gains and losses on these securities and funds, are affected by financial market conditions that are beyond PLC's control, including the recent inflationary pressures, interest rate hikes and general economic downturn.
+Additionally, PLC may not choose the optimal mix of securities for any particular market condition.
 While there is a cumulative impact on current period results as a result of prior years' investment earnings, a significant decline in earnings from such trust funds could cause a decrease in current revenue.
 In addition, there is no guarantee that increasing "care and maintenance" trust funds, or their equivalent, will cover future increases in the cost of maintaining the Company's and its subsidiaries' cemetery properties, or that increasing "pre-need" trust funds, or their equivalent, will cover future increases in the cost of providing merchandise or services.
 With respect to the "pre-need" trust funds, the Company may be required to cover any such shortfall with cash flows from operations, which could have an adverse effect on its financial condition, results of operations or cash flows.
 If the fair value of these "pre-need" trusts, plus any other amount due to the Company upon delivery of the associated contracts, were to decline below the estimated costs to deliver the underlying products and services, the Company would record a charge to earnings to record a liability for the expected losses on the delivery of the associated contracts.